Martin Truex Jr.: 2017: Championship year

 Following an off-week, Truex raced in the Bojangles Southern 500 at Darlington with another chance to wrap up the regular season crown a week before the finale at Richmond.
-In stage one, Truex ran down Kyle Larson with under a lap to go to win his 16th stage of the year.
+In stage one, Truex ran down Kyle Larson with under a lap to go to win his sixteenth stage of the year.
 The exciting finish earned him his 35th playoff point of the season.
 After being behind both Larson and Denny Hamlin early in the second stage, Truex was able to find the lead and took the stage victory under caution after an accident occurred with three laps to go.
-The stage win also clinched Truex the regular-season championship and the additional 15 playoff points that go with the title.
+The stage win also clinched Truex the regular-season championship and the additional fifteen playoff points that go with the title.
 Truex seemed to have optimal timing again near the finish, springing to the lead shortly after the final exchange of pit stops in the closing 102-lap run of green-flag racing.
 However, Denny Hamlin gradually chopped into the lead, setting up a potential classic contest for the lead.
 With three laps to go, Truex's tire gave way, allowing Hamlin to scoot by and grab his second win of the season.
 Despite this, Truex clinched the regular-season championship.

-Before being awarded the regular-season championship at Richmond, Truex dominated the Federated Auto Parts 400 leading 50% of the race.
+Before being awarded the regular-season championship at Richmond, Truex dominated the Federated Auto Parts 400, leading 50% of the race.
 However, his race derailed when Denny Hamlin wrecked him on the final restart.
-Truex, though clinching the regular-season championship, expressed discontent with the 1990 Daytona 500 champion, Derrike Cope who caused a caution that changed the outcome of the race, leading up to the wreck.
+Truex, though clinching the regular-season championship, expressed discontent with the 1990 Daytona 500 champion, Derrike Cope, who caused a caution that changed the outcome of the race, leading up to the wreck.
 The regular-season championship was Truex's first top-level championship in his Cup Series career.

-Truex started the playoffs on a high note, winning the first race of the playoffs, and his 5th win of the season at Chicagoland Speedway despite a pit road speeding penalty early in the race.
-That win, allowed Truex to secure a spot for the Round of 12.
-He later earned himself a 5th-place finish at New Hampshire Motor Speedway, although being involved in an 8-car pileup with minor damage midway through the race.
+Truex started the playoffs on a high note, winning the first race of the playoffs, and his fifth win of the season at Chicagoland Speedway despite a pit road speeding penalty early in the race.
+That win allowed Truex to secure a spot for the Round of 12.
+He later earned himself a 5th-place finish at New Hampshire Motor Speedway, although being involved in an eight-car pileup with minor damage midway through the race.

-To start the Round of 12, Truex scored his 6th win of the season at Charlotte after leading 91 out of 334 laps to secure a spot for the Round of 8.
-Just two weeks later, he scored another win at Kansas despite having a restart violation early in the race, that win extends his active win streak in 1.5-mile tracks to 4, a NASCAR record.
+To start the Round of 12, Truex scored his sixth win of the season at Charlotte after leading 91 out of 334 laps to secure a spot for the Round of 8.
+Just two weeks later, he scored another win at Kansas despite having a restart violation early in the race, that win extends his active win streak in 1.5-mile tracks to four, a NASCAR record.
 The next week, Truex came second to Kevin Harvick in Texas Fall race, snapping the streak at the final 1.5. mile track race in the season.
 After the Texas Chase race, Truex made the final four in the playoffs by points.
-He ultimately won the final race at Miami, becoming the 2017 champion, and won 19 of 108 stages, capping off one of the most dominant seasons in recent history.
+He ultimately won the final race at Miami, becoming the 2017 champion, and won nineteen of 108 stages, capping off one of the most dominant seasons in recent history.